Inclusion and accessibility

 • Lactation and nursing facilities

-A lactation and nursing room is available upon request at the congress centre.
+A lactation and nursing room is available at the congress centre (room 203, floor 2).

 • Dietary needs